 - Wire diagnostics.
 A 24V wire fault can run anywhere along the field.
 We trace it with a continuity tracer; DIY-by-guessing usually means digging up healthy lines.

 - On-site quote: free.
-No charge to look.
-No deposit to "lock in pricing."
+No charge to look, no deposit to "lock in" pricing.

-- Service call on bundled seasonal: not added.
-Spring opening at $90 means $90, not $90 + $95 service fee.
+- No service call stacked on seasonal.
+A $90 spring opening means $90 — not $90 + a $95 service fee.

 Want a real number for your property?